BRAIR-Education/dapozzo_line_tracking/README.md

 - k_p: PID proportional gain;
 - k_i: PID integral gain;
 - k_d: PID derivative gain.
 - duration: how long this node should run for (in seconds).
 Useful for performing multiple runs of the same length.
+The car automatically stops when the duration reaches 0.

 ### Manual Control Node
-The manual control node allows keyboard control of the car through the arrow keys.
+The manual control node allows for basic keyboard control of the car using the arrow keys.

 ## Logs
 Logs in `.csv` format can be found in the `logs` directory.

-## Plots
-Plots in `.png` format can be found in the `plots` directory.